midtown-ai/glossary/glossary/c.md

 # Confusion Matrix

+ ~ a report as informative as the [classification report] !

  A Confusion matrix is an N x N matrix used for evaluating the performance of a classification model, where N is the number of target classes.
 The matrix compares the actual target values with those predicted by the machine learning model.
 In the case where N=2 (true or false), it shows false and true positive as well as false and true negative.

  ![]( {{site.assets}}/c/confusion_matrix_binary_classifier.jpeg ){: width="100%"}